Listening Woman: Plot

-Hosteen Tso, patriarch of the Tso Family, has a Listening Woman (a Navajo medicine woman) named Margaret Cigarette, brought to his hogan to learn what ceremony will best improve his health after he suspects he has a ghost sickness.
+Hosteen Tso, patriarch of the Tso Family, has a Listening Woman (a Navajo medicine woman) named Margaret Cigaret, brought to his hogan to learn what ceremony will best improve his health after he suspects he has a ghost sickness.
 Margaret is accompanied by her niece, Anna Atcitty, who is apprenticing under her and acting as an assistant as Margaret is also blind and elderly.
-Hosteen Tso is dismissive and vague about the questioning by Margaret Cigarette as she attempts to diagnose what specifically ails Tso, with him only admitting to finding a sand painting having been disturbed.
+Hosteen Tso is dismissive and vague about the questioning by Margaret Cigaret as she attempts to diagnose what specifically ails Tso, with him only admitting to finding a sand painting having been disturbed.
 Tso reveals that he cannot be specific because he had promised his great grandfather to keep a secret and he cannot break that promise even in his illness.
 Before Margaret leaves to listen to the mountain for the proper ceremony to perform, Tso asks if she know the way which a man may send a letter to his grandson who has left the Navajo reservation.
 She tells him she doesn't know how to send such a letter and leaves the hogan with the help of her niece.
 Once she finds a suitable place to ponder Tso's situation, Anna leaves her to return to the hogan.
 After listening to the mountain and preparing her advice, she calls for her niece to help navigate back to the hogan but gets no response and so she returns after some effort to find both Tso and Anna have been murdered by an unknown assailant.

 Some months later, Lieutenant Joe Leaphorn of Navajo Reservation Police is returning from a Kinaalda ceremony with a man who escaped arrest earlier.
 While on the road, a car at very high speed, drives by them but slows upon seeing Leaphorn's police truck's flashing lights.
 Once Leaphorn is at the driver side of the car, the driver attempts to run him over with the vehicle, but Leaphorn moves away in time and is merely grazed.
 Leaphorn is only able to catch a glimpse of the driver, who wore gold rimmed glasses, had black hair with other Navajo features.
 His prisoner had also seen a huge dog in the back seat.
 In an attempt to capture this man, Leaphorn's prisoner manages to slip away, and Leaphorn is only able to find the abandoned vehicle off the side of the road, leaving Leaphorn to return to town empty handed and frustrated.